 A local public health agency in an area with high rates of tourism hopes to collect more comprehensive demographic and clinical information about patients with positive cases of influenza so that it can better monitor and plan for outbreaks to keep both the residents and visitors safer.
 In the past, the agency has encountered clinicians who were hesitant to send their patients' medical records to an outside entity.
+However, clinical datasets have become better defined and bidirectional exchange has improved.
 A new federal educational initiative has helped clinicians understand that public health entities do not need a patient's entire medical record to perform their duties, only discrete information like vaccination data, ethnicity, and hospitalization status.
 The agency is now better able to work with its regional HIE to collect select patient information that enhances the agency's tracking of key indicators of potential surges and improves its response efforts.